bambadij/predicting_bike/project/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?
 TODO: Add your explanation

+After adding additional features, our model's performance improved noticeably.
+This enhancement suggests that the new features provided valuable information that was previously missing or underrepresented in the dataset

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?